 Do clean your glasses every day.
 Dirt attracts dirt so a little daily polish will help stop the build-up of residue on your lenses.
-Make this part of your morning routine – perhaps while enjoying your breakfast brew?!
+Make this part of your morning glasses care routine – perhaps while enjoying your breakfast brew?!

 Do wash your lenses with water before wiping them.
 A daily bath will help wash away dirt and dust.
 Even tiny particles can settle on your lenses and, if wiped around, can cause scratches. (use warm water not cold or boiling)

 Do allow your lenses to air dry.
 Just as you would with an 80’s perm, allow your glasses to air dry naturally if you can. (once dry wipe with a clean cotton cloth)

 Do use a soft cleaning cloth.
 They should be 100% cotton and stored somewhere nice and clean.
 It just so happens that we sell some of the best washable micro-fibre cleaning cloths that are just perfect for a spot of lens polishing.
 Micro-fibre cloths contain approximately 200,000 fibres per inch of fabric and and these tiny fibres can trap much more dust, than traditional cleaning cloths.
 And then you can just pop them in the washing machine and use them again and again and again!

 Do use specially formulated sprays.
 Spritz each side of the lens and gently rub in a circular motion from the centre out with a soft lens cloth until dry.